kenimoraj/Game2k48/README.md

 In this version the entire board is written out in console, and consecutive movements are achieved by typing W, S, A, D into the terminal.
 If you launch it in Command-Line/Terminal, screen gets cleared after each movement.
-This is the screenshot from PyCharm, so it's clear how it looks like to interact with the program:
+This is the screenshot from PyCharm, so it's clear what it's like to interact with the program.

 ![image](https://github.com/kenimoraj/Game2k48/assets/73795771/2cdb1b63-5031-49a8-b77e-ad8a34e7f475)